Anthropology

 Introductory Courses

-The general introductory courses (ANTH 1210, and ANTH 1220 or ANTH 1520) present the major ideas and findings of Anthropology.
-It is equally appropriate for those planning to take further courses in this field and for students from other departments or faculties.
+The general introductory courses (ANTH 1210, and ANTH 1220) present the major ideas and findings of Anthropology and are equally appropriate for those planning to take further courses in this field and for students from other departments or faculties.

 Programs